-The earlier bladder cancer is found, the better the chance for successful treatment.
+The earlier bladder cancer is found, the better the chance for successful treatment and cure.
 However, there is not yet a test accurate enough to screen the general population for bladder cancer, so most people are diagnosed with bladder cancer once they have symptoms.
 As a result, some people have more advanced (later stage) disease when the cancer is found.
-Most people, though, are usually diagnosed with noninvasive bladder cancer.
+Most people, though, are usually diagnosed with noninvasive bladder cancer (see Introduction).

 The following tests may be used to diagnose and learn more about bladder cancer:

 Urine tests.
 If your doctor has found any amount of blood in the urine, a urine cytology test can be ordered.
-Urine cytology often uses a random urine sample from normal urination to find out if it contains tumor cells.
+Urine cytology often uses a random urine sample from normal urination to find out if the urine contains tumor cells.
 If a patient is undergoing a cystoscopy (see below), an additional test may be performed that involves rinsing the bladder and collecting the liquid through the cystoscope or through another small tube that is inserted into the urethra.
 The sample can be tested in a variety of ways.
 The most common way is to look at the cells under a microscope, called urinary cytology.
-Urine passed out of the body during normal urination can also be examined by cytology.
 There are other urine tests using molecular analysis that can be done to help find cancer, usually at the same time as urinary cytology.

-A TURBT is used to diagnose bladder cancer and find out the type of tumor, how deeply it has grown into the layers of the bladder, and identify any additional microscopic cancerous changes called carcinoma in situ (CIS).
-A TURBT can also be used as a treatment for a non-muscle-invasive tumor.
-See the Treatment Options section for more information.
+A TURBT is used to diagnose bladder cancer and find out the type of tumor, how deeply it has grown into the layers of the bladder, and identify any additional microscopic cancerous changes, called carcinoma in situ (CIS) (see Stages and Grades).
+A TURBT can also be used as a treatment for a non-muscle-invasive tumor (see Treatment Options).

 The following imaging tests may be used to find out if the bladder cancer has spread and to help with staging.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows abnormalities or tumors.
-A CT scan can also be used to measure the tumor’s size and to identify enlarged lymph nodes, which may indicate that cancer has spread.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
+A computer combines these images into a detailed, cross-sectional view that shows abnormalities or tumors.
+A CT scan can be used to measure the tumor’s size and to identify enlarged lymph nodes, which may indicate that cancer has spread.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a liquid to swallow.
-The patient should tell the staff giving this test beforehand if he or she is allergic to iodine or other contrast media.
+Before taking this test, patients should tell the staff giving this test if they are allergic to iodine or other contrast media.
 The intravenous contrast dye used in a CT scan can cause renal problems, so patients with any kind of kidney problems should tell the staff before the scan is done.

 The next section in this guide is Stages and Grades.
 It explains the systems doctors use to describe the extent of the disease and the way cancer cells look under a microscope.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.